TheoH32/TGRK/_posts/2019-04-14-Array-&-Array-Lists.md

   <img src="https://github.com/kaiden-dough/kaidencsablog/assets/69410126/4a9f058f-3242-48e0-9da5-ba2026ccdac9" alt="Image 2">
 </div>

+## What is happening?
+This code is for a high school clube that desires to store their club members with their name, the graduation year, and if they are in good standing.

 ```Java
 import java.util.ArrayList;
 public class MemberInfo{ // filling in the code that College Board did not provide